-A rare 19-year-old rookie in the QMJHL, Walcott stepped in to fill a big role in his first year of junior hockey.
-Despite his inexperience, he played a mature game with poise befitting his age.
+Walcott was a rare 19-year-old rookie in the QMJHL when he stepped in to fill a big role in his first year of junior hockey.
+Despite his inexperience, he played a mature game with poise befitting his lack of experience at a high level.
 Contributing at both ends of the ice with a physical edge to his game, Walcott's puck-moving skills are top notch.

 Walcott will attend his first training camp with Tampa Bay after being acquired in a June 2015 trade.